testingisdocumenting/webtau/webtau-docs/znai/data/csv.md

 # Table Data Conversion

-By default, `data.csv` treats numeric values as strings.
+By default, `data.csv` treats numeric values as strings and does not distinct between strings and dates.
 Pass `valueConverter` function to convert values according to your business logic.

 ```tabs
 Groovy: